Internship Opportunities with Superstition Review

 Superstition Review is the online literary magazine produced by creative writing and web design students at Arizona State University.
 Founded in 2008, the mission of the journal is to promote contemporary art and literature by providing a free, easy-to-navigate, high quality online publication that features work by established and emerging artists and authors from all over the world.

 We publish two issues a year with art, fiction, interviews, nonfiction, and poetry.
-We also enjoy honoring all members of our Superstition Review family by maintaining a strong year-round community of editors, submitters, contributors, and readers.
+We also enjoy honoring all members of our Superstition Review family by maintaining a strong year-round community of editors, submitters, contributors, and readers on our blog and social networks.

 Trainees will register for a 3 credit-hour ENG 394 course.
 The course will offer a study of the field of literary magazines.